lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-25-self-signed-ssl-certificate.md

 opengraph_image: 2020-06-24-self-signed-ssl-certificate.jpg
 ---

-When attempting to set up a self-signed SSL certificate for local development, you expect to get a warning from your browser and you can click something to ignore it and your site will load.
+When setting up a self-signed SSL certificate for local development, you expect to get a warning from your browser, then you click something to ignore it and your site will load.

-But this time I couldn't skip past the warning, it blocked the site over SSL (https://) entirely.
+But this time I couldn't skip past the warning, it blocked the site over TLS entirely.

 ```
 NET::ERR_CERT_INVALID